The City of Penticton offers its businesses access to some great tools:

 Looking for information about Penticton's economic drivers, demographics, and infrastructure?
-Visit the Penticton Business Toolkit, a site dedictaed to helping you access ready-to-use local data & intelligence.
+Visit the Penticton Business Toolkit, a site dedicated to help you access ready-to-use local data & intelligence.

 There are several organizations in Penticton and beyond that can help you succeed.